 The wait list feature in the registration system allows students to place themselves in line to enroll in a closed class (maximum enrollment reached) as seats become available.
 This tool is designed to give students a chance to get into closed classes.
 It is not intended to assist students in getting a "preferred" schedule.
-Click here for instruction on how to place yourself on a wait list.
+Click here for instructions on how to place yourself on a wait list.

 Students are placed on the waitlist in the order in which they requested to wait list the class.
 The first person to submit a wait list request will be in the top position.
 When a seat in the class becomes available, the registration system will fill the opening with the first student on the wait list who meets all requirements for the class.